Long-form-AI-video-generation/scene-consistency-rag-systems/README.md

 - NLTK tokenizers: the script attempts to download required resources (punkt).
 Ensure the environment can reach the internet or install `nltk` datasets manually (e.g. `python -m nltk.downloader punkt`).
 - If you want GPU acceleration: install `torch` with CUDA support and run on a machine with an NVIDIA GPU. `main.py` auto-detects CUDA via `torch.cuda.is_available()`.
 - FAISS: the repo lists `faiss-cpu` in `pyproject.toml`; if you have GPU-enabled FAISS builds, you can change the package and rebuild indices accordingly.

-## Extending this project

-- Add more sophisticated chunking or metadata (timestamps, source captions, bounding boxes).
-- Replace the CLIP model with a different multimodal encoder for better domain performance.
-- Build a small web service around `sample_query()` to serve prompts to downstream generators.

-## Contributing

-Contributions are welcome.
-If you open issues or pull requests, please include a short description of the change, rationale, and a minimal test or usage example where relevant.

-## License

-No license file is included in this repository; if you intend to share this code publicly, add a LICENSE file describing the terms.

-## Contact

-For questions about usage or to request help adapting the pipeline, open an issue in the repository.